travetto/travetto/module/compiler/README.md

 ### Bootstrapping
 Given that the framework is distributed as [Typescript](https://typescriptlang.org) only files, there is a bootstrapping problem that needs to be mitigated.
 The [trv](https://github.com/travetto/travetto/tree/main/module/compiler/bin/trv.js#L60) entrypoint, along with a small context utility in [Manifest](https://github.com/travetto/travetto/tree/main/module/manifest#readme "Support for project indexing, manifesting, along with file watching") are the only [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) files needed to run the project.
 The [trv](https://github.com/travetto/travetto/tree/main/module/compiler/bin/trv.js#L60) entry point will compile `@travetto/compiler/support/*` files as the set that is used at startup.
 These files are also accessible to the compiler as they get re-compiled after the fact.

-### Lock Management
-The compiler supports invocation from multiple locations at the same time, and provides a layer of orchestration to ensure a single process is building at a time.
-For a given project, there are four main states:
-   *  No Watch - Building
-   *  Watch    - No Build
-   *  Watch    - Building
-   *  Inactive / Stale
-Depending on what state the project is in (depending on various processes), will influence what the supporting tooling should do.
-[LockManager](https://github.com/travetto/travetto/tree/main/module/compiler/support/lock.ts#L25) represents the majority of the logic for tracking various states, and informing what action should happen when in the above states.